 How do you use an epilator?

-Start by holding the epilator at a 90-degree angle against clean, exfoliated skin without pressing it in.
-Use your other hand to hold your skin taut, then gently and slowly pass the epilator in the direction of your hair growth.
+Hold the epilator at a 90-degree angle against clean, exfoliated skin without pressing it in, then use your other hand to hold your skin taut and slowly pass the epilator in the direction of your hair growth.
 When you're finished, moisturize your skin to minimize irritation.

 How do epilators work?

 Epilators work kind of like waxing or manual plucking in that they remove hair at the roots.
 When you run the device along your skin, the tiny tweezers on the wheel grab your hairs and then remove them as it continues to rotate.